edubkendo/tower-docs/Home.md

 # Tower.js

-Full Stack Web Framework for Node.js and the Browser.
+*Full Stack Web Framework for Node.js and the Browser*

+##Features
 - Built for and by hackers

-  - Like you, we love building awesome things.
+    Like you, we love building awesome things.

 - Built for node.js and the browser
-  - built on top of express and connect
+- Built on top of express and connect
 - Convention over configuration
 - Built on CoffeeScript
 - simplicity in form and function